LukeFromAfar/Eksamen/README.md

 # Eksamen API

-A secure RESTful API built with Express.js and MongoDB featuring JWT authentication, user management, and robust security measures.
+A simple RESTful API built with Express.js and MongoDB for user management.

 ## Table of Contents